byu-oit/terraform-aws-standard-fargate/README.md

 | log_retention_in_days | number | CloudWatch log group retention in days | 7 |
 | tags | map(string) | A map of AWS Tags to attach to each resource created | {} |

-#### container_definitions
+#### container_definition
-List of objects with following attributes to define the docker container(s) your fargate needs to run.
+Object with following attributes to define the docker container(s) your fargate needs to run.
 * **`name`** - (Required) container name (referenced in CloudWatch logs, and possibly by other containers)
 * **`image`** - (Required) the ecr_image_url with the tag like: `<acct_num>.dkr.ecr.us-west-2.amazonaws.com/myapp:dev` or the image URL from dockerHub or some other docker registry
 * **`ports`** - (Required) a list of ports this container is listening on